LESSON PLAN

 Post-production:

-• Edit the elements that contain the story together
+• Edit the elements of the story together

 See resources below for more information on each of these steps.